JMMC-OpenDev/oitools/README.md

   * `-baselines`
   * `-wavelength`

-  Targets are gathered according to their name and positions, the separation for the target matcher can be tune by  the keyword `-separation <value>`  (default: 10? ).
+  Targets are gathered according to their name and positions, the separation for the target matcher can be tune by  the keyword `-separation <value>`  (default: `1 arcsec` ).

 ## [Developers corner](doc/DevelopersCorner.md)